drshahizan/Python-big-data/Project/Sepuluh/readme.md

 <br>
 <br>
 <h4> Question 4: What is the relationship between time delay on departure and time delay on arrival? </h4>
-From the visualisation that we had obtained, both Polars and Pandas have the more similar scatter shot graph and Pyspark has a more different graph.
+From the visualisation that we had obtained, both Polars and Pandas have the more similar scatter plot graph and Pyspark has a more different graph.
 Below here is the library and their wall time.
 <br>
 <br>
 <table border="solid">